dhis2/dhis2-docs-implementation/content/implementation/server-hosting.md

 -  we often see performance issues with VMs which have been over-provisioned, particularly disk performance of database servers

 ### In-country co-location or virtual hosting
+Some countries have successfully made use of local data centre providers to either host physical servers (co-location) or to rent virtual resources.
+This approach has the advantage of meeting requirements around geo-location of data (eg. all data must be stored in the country).
+Also government tends to have greater leverage over such companies than with large global commercial providers - they are less likely to be cut off when payment of the bill is late!

 ### Commercial cloud providers
 - generic infrastructure as a service (linode, aws, azure etc)
 - specialized DHIS2 service providers - Software as a service (BAO, BlueSquare, HISP SA etc)